sanjivmurthy/StockAnalysis/README.md

 # StockAnalysis

 This project tracks live price data of 5 different stocks and cryptocurrencies through AlphaVantage.
-It also does a live Twitter sentiment analysis to determine the ratio of positive to negative messages about the company.
+It also performs Twitter sentiment analysis to determine the ratio of positive to negative messages about the company in real time.
+The purpose of this project is to use sentiment analysis to guage the market and hopefully earn a profit.

 Price Data
 ![Price Data](marketSentiment.png)